BioCancerInformatics/SigPolytope/README.md

 - a local multidimensional neighborhood is generated
 - the minimal enclosing envelope is computed

-The result is a **convex polytope**.
+The result is a **convex polytope in the 18D latent space**.

-> The polytope is not a visualization artifact — **it is the signature**, expressed as a measurable geometric object.
+> The polytope is not a visualization artifact — **it is the signature**, expressed as a measurable high-dimensional geometric object.
+> The interface displays a **3D projection** of this object for exploration.

 ---